 Is Metal Roof the Ultimate Choice for Roofing?

 The dramatically trickling sound of rain on metal roofs is soothing to some while annoying to others, but it is in no way related to your decision about getting yourself a metal roof.
 It has been estimated that over 11% of Americans have installed metal roofs in their house the past year, which is technically quite a decent amount of homeowners.

 If that sparks curiosity in your mind about what so many homeowners found so attractive about this specific type of metal roofing.
 You might as well want to find out about the metal roofing pros and cons that provoked them.

 As already spoken of, the thing that attracts the interest of most homeowners to the metal roofing is its amazingly long lifespan and robust durability.
 Nearly a quarter of homeowners mentioned the long lifespan of the metal roofs to be the “sole” reason why they choose to install the roofing type in their houses, while another quarter put their hopes in the strength of the metal roofs.

 Metal roofs can be said to last as long as the house does itself, with an average lifespan ranging from about 60 years to 80 years, it is far ahead of any roofing material as its competitor in lasting.
-The even better part about it is that most metal roofing contractors or manufacturers offer a warranty on their roof for up to 50 years!
-This is twice, and even thrice the overall lifespan of shingle roofing, which is the most-liked and used type of roofing material in America today.
+The even better part about it is that most roofing contractors or manufacturers offer a warranty on their roof for up to 50 years!
+This is twice, and even thrice the overall lifespan of asphalt shingle roofing, which is the most-liked and used type of roofing material in America today.

 2- Metal roofs are environmentally friendly.